 ● |

-As “K” LINE believes an effective corporate governance function is essential for sustainable growth and the enhancement of corporate value over the medium to long term, the Board of Directors analyzes and evaluates the Board’s effectiveness each year, with the results disclosed in a timely and appropriate manner.
+As “K” LINE believes an effective corporate governance function is essential for sustainable growth and the enhancement of its corporate value over the medium to long term, the Board of Directors analyzes and evaluates the Board’s effectiveness each year, with the results disclosed in a timely and appropriate manner.

 Please refer to the following for the latest results.